istio/enhancements/features/dual-stack-support.md

 **Config**

-- [x] Explicit user action is required to enable this feature (e.g. a config field, config resource, or installation action).
+- [x] Explicit user action is required to enable this feature (Please refer to the `Installation` section in [Supporting Dual Stack](https://docs.google.com/document/d/15LP2XHpQ71ODkjCVItGacPgzcn19fsVhyE7ruMGXDyU/edit?usp=sharing) ).

 > Link to instructions for enabling